nt246/NTRES-6100-data-science/analysis/lesson16-functions.md

 save_plot("Germany")
 ```

 We get an error message saying "argument "stat" is missing, with no default".
-We can build in a default the following way
+We can build in a default the following way:

 ```r
 #define our function